How surprise-and-delight marketing builds stronger customer loyalty

 sample chart of segmentation to engage and influence affluent client types

-Surprises come in a wide array of “flavors.”
+Surprises come in many forms.
 There’s a slim distinction between something being delightfully unexpected and weirdly off-putting.
 By preparing experiences that match the taste of your targeted customers, you can deliver value that keeps them engaged and reinforces your brand’s identity.

-Knowing as much as you can about your target group helps ensure the tactics you cook up won’t miss the mark.
+Knowing as much as you can about your target group helps ensure your tactics won’t miss the mark.

-The rich insights tell you how target customers spend their money and maybe even how they spend their time, and where they’re geographically centered.
+The rich insights tell you how target customers spend their money and maybe even how they spend their time.
+It also tells you where they’re geographically centered.

 Identify the kinds of perks and promotions they celebrate on social media.
 You may not get a direct conversion into a sale immediately, but you can stack the deck in your favor to get earned media, viral content, etc.